Entries by Elizabeth Hickman

 Do I Feel Safe?

-Fear and the ‘fight, flight or freeze’ response is triggered when a child, or adult, senses they are in an unsafe environment.
 When someone explores a social context without safety or the properly integrated reflexes to cope, defensive reflexes take over and behaviors emerge.
 RMTi and the practice of rhythmic movement in therapy is a critical pathway to feeling safe and self-aware.